 An entity shall provide information about the extent of its reliance on its major customers.
 If revenues from transactions with a single external customer amount to 10 per cent or more of an entity's revenues, the entity shall disclose that fact, the total amount of revenues from each such customer, and the identity of the segment or segments reporting the revenues.
 The entity need not disclose the identity of a major customer or the amount of revenues that each segment reports from that customer.
-For the purposes of this SLFRS, a group of entities known to a reporting entity to be under common control shall be considered a single customer.
-However, judgement is required to assess whether a government (including government agencies and similar bodies whether local, national or international) and entities known to the reporting entity to be under the control of that government are considered a single customer.
-In assessing this, the reporting entity shall consider the extent of economic integration between those entities.
+For the purposes of this SLFRS, a group of entities known to a reporting entity to be under common control shall be considered a single customer, and a government (national, state, provincial, territorial, local or foreign) and entities known to the reporting entity to be under the control of that government shall be considered a single customer.

-&lt;sup>2 For assets classified according to a liquidity presentation, non-current assets are assets that include amounts expected to be recovered more than twelve months after the reporting period.
+For assets classified according to a liquidity presentation, non-current assets are assets that include amounts expected to be recovered more than twelve months after the reporting period.